5long/izwu/README.md

 # Is It Worth Upgrading?

-To check if your system is worth upgrading.
+`izwu` checks if your system is worth upgrading.

+Many Arch Linux users are addicted to running `pacman -Syu`.
+`izwu` might help you doing so less frequently.

 ## Installation